Moldova's pro-EU ruling party is leading polls in election fraught with Russian interference claims

 But there were many more allegations of irregularities as Moldovans cast their ballots.

-Sandu said in a Facebook address that the authorities also had multiple reports of voters being illegally transported to polling stations abroad, “obviously in exchange for money,” and cases of blank ballots being removed from polling stations so they could later “be reintroduced already stamped.”
+Sandu said in a Facebook address as the vote was underway that the authorities also had multiple reports of voters being illegally transported to polling stations abroad, “obviously in exchange for money,” and cases of blank ballots being removed from polling stations so they could later “be reintroduced already stamped.”

-Moldova’s Information Technology and Cyber Security Service said that cyberattacks had targeted electoral infrastructure and government cloud services, but were swiftly dealt with.

 Promo-Lex, a nongovernmental organization monitoring the vote, said in a report a few hours before polls closed that it had confirmed more than 300 incidents, ranging from unauthorized persons at polling stations to scores of people photographing or filming their ballots.